pisv/gethandly.wiki-playground/Step-Three.md

  }
 ```

-It looks deceptively simple, but if it was production code, we would analyze
+It looks deceptively simple, but if it were production code, we would analyze
 the Foo element delta and update the view incrementally.
 We leave it
 as an exercise to the reader.